lexingxie/cmLab/content/post/hmi2rf.md

 Applications are particularly invited from researchers with a wide range of technical backgrounds, including but not limited to machine learning, optimisation and operations research, HCI, computational social choice and game theory, decision theory, information theory, and reinforcement learning.
 Though these positions will be housed in the School of Computing, we strongly encourage anyone who meets the selection criteria to apply.

+These positions also include a component of teaching and education programs in computer science.

 To apply, see https://jobs.anu.edu.au/en/job/544634/research-fellow

 Contact: Lexing Xie <lexing.xie@anu.edu.au> HMI Project Lead, and Professor of Computer Science